SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 **1. Email:**

-You can add a suitable text on the sender's email address text box from which all the subscribed users will receive StatusPage incident update notifications.
+You can add a suitable text on the sender's email address text box from which all the subscribed users will receive Status Page incident update notifications.
 In this case, all the subscribed users will get mails from 'updates@status.poniesareaweso.me'.

-On the StatusPage itself, you will now notice a placeholder to enter Email addresses like shown below.
+On the Status Page itself, you will now notice a placeholder to enter Email addresses like shown below.
 A _confirmation/verification_ Email is sent to the added Email address.
 Post the confirmation/verification completion, incident update notifications will be sent out.

 ![](images/statuspage_31_new.png)